Einstein's Theory of Relativity

 3.27 means that using rest frame units, the distance x' (which is

-x (which is O-M) also using rest frame units even if the numbers of
+distance x (which is O-M) also using rest frame units even if the

-local meters no and nv are the same.
-3.5.1 - Apparent and Absolute
+numbers of local meters no and nv are the

-In order to predict the consequences of the change of "clock" rate
+to predict the consequences of the change of "clock" rate between

-between systems, we must be able to compare predictions between
+systems, we must be able to compare predictions between different

 time" in different frames.
 In Einstein's relativity, the "time" is

-clock measures in its own frame.
-It is called t in the rest frame and
+a clock measures in its own frame.
+It is called t in the rest

-not flow faster because the local clock runs faster.
-For an observer at
+because the local clock runs faster.
+For an observer at rest,

-time in the moving frame.
-Since the moving clock runs at a different
+apparent time in the moving frame.
+Since the moving clock runs

 We define

-(called absolute second) will be elapsed when So equals
+second (called absolute second) will be elapsed when So

 |